armetiz/ArmetizMediaBundle/README.md

 Think about how to remove MediaManager::prepareMedia.
 It's something that can be easily forgotten.

+Do something to provide an automatic CDN http://domain.tld/medias/

+Clearly define the "format" feature.

 ## Installation

 Installation is a quick 3 step process: